fbennett/quizzer/README.md

 re-randomized, and starts over from the beginning.
 There is no time
 limit: this is a tool for study, rather than examination.

-For ease of administration, the system works without IDs and passwords.
-A management screen for each quiz, available only to instructors, allows a quiz link to be sent to each student, with the student ID and key embedded in the link.
+For ease of administration, the system uses one-time passwords embedded in the URL for each quiz instance.
+A management screen for each quiz, available only to instructors, is used to send the quiz link to each student.
 Student simply clicks on the link and takes the quiz.
+The student's one-time password changes with each new mailing.

+Administrators all have global write access, and the administrator URL can be reset either by deleting the admin.csv file or replacing it with another version manually, and restarting the server.
 There is no other security.

 The result of a quiz can be called up by an instructor in a quick-view response screen (useful for in-class exercises), and can be downloaded in CSV format for the final course record held on the instructor's own computer.

 ## Dependencies